json5/json5-spec/README.md

 # The JSON5 Data Interchange Format

-This is a draft of the JSON5 specification in Ecmarkup format.
+This is the JSON5 specification in Ecmarkup format.

 The latest version is available at https://json5.github.io/json5-spec/